ORESoftware/r2g/README.md

 ### Important Info

 * This tool is only proven on MacOS/*nix, not tested on Windows.
-* Testing does not happen in your local codebase - before anything, your codebase is copied to `"$HOME/.r2g/temp/copy"`.
+* Testing does not happen in your local codebase - before anything, your codebase is copied to `"$HOME/.r2g/temp/copy"`

 <b>To make this README as clear and concise as possible:</b>

 * Your NPM package is referred to as `X`.
-X is the name of the package you publish to NPM, which is the "name" field of package.json.
+X is the name of the package you publish to NPM, which is the "name" field of your package.json.
 * `T` is the r2g test project directory => `"$HOME/.r2g/temp/project"`
 * The package.json file for X is simply referred to as `X-package.json`.
 * Your index.js file (whatever "main" points to in X-package.json), is referred to as `X-main`